September 10, 2024

 One can hold AI accountable by ensuring transparency in its operations, adhering to ethical guidelines, engaging stakeholders, monitoring performance, and providing mechanisms for redress.

-Related topics: AI Accountability Responsible AI AI Ethics
+Related topics: Accountability Responsible AI AI Ethics

 Make your AI ethical, transparent, and compliant - with Lumenova AI